mmakei/06-cw-game-water-quest-completed/README.md

-# charity: water – Water Quest Game Starter
+# charity: water – Water Quest Game

 In this game, users tap charity: water’s signature yellow jerry cans as fast as they can to earn points.
-You’ll be working from a partially built version of the game.
-Some functionality is already provided, and your job is to complete the rest.

-## What’s Already Done

-The starter files already include:

-- A **heading and tagline**
-- A **start button**
-- A **game container** displaying a grid
-- A **placeholder timer and score** (not functional yet)
-- A **logo image** from charity: water
-- Working code that:
-  - Starts the game when the start button is clicked
-  - Makes jerry cans pop up randomly

-## What You Need to Add

 Here’s what you're required to implement to bring the game to life:

 ### Game Functionality